bitwiseworks/python-os2/Doc/library/logging.handlers.rst

    .. method:: send(s)

-      Send a pickled string to a socket.
+      Send a pickled byte-string to a socket.
+The format of the sent byte-string is as described in the documentation for :meth:`SocketHandler.makePickle`.

 .. _syslog-handler: